-Then generate and check the map file, see Section 2.4.9.
+The generate an check the map file, see Section 2.4.8.
 You should see the additional linker command (minus the leading -L part of the option) present in the section after Linker command line:.
 You should also see the remapped psect name appear in the source file list of psects, e.g.: